-12.4.1 TexFile
+12.4.1 Texas.gov

-- (a) To become registered to electronically file documents, filers must follow registration procedures outlined by TexFile.
-The procedure can be accessed from TexFile's website at www.TexFile - (b) Filers do not electronically file documents directly with the county clerk.
-Rather, filers indirectly file a document with the County Clerk by electronically transmitting the document to an electronic filing service provider (EFSP) which then electronically transmits the document to TexFile which then electronically transmits the document to the county clerk.
-A filer filing or serving a document must have a valid account with an EFSP and with TexFile - (c) Consistent with standards promulgated by the Judicial Committee on Information Technology (JCIT), TexFile will specify the permissible formats for documents that will be electronically filed and electronically served. - (d) Filers who electronically file documents will pay regular filing fees to the Clerk indirectly through TexFile by a method set forth by TexFile. - (e) An EFSP may charge filers a convenience fee to electronically file documents.
-This fee will be in addition to regular filing fees. - (f) TexFile will charge filers a convenience fee to electronically file documents.
-This fee will be in addition to regular filing fees and will be in an amount not to exceed the amount approved by the Department of Information Resources Board. - (g) The Clerk may charge filers a convenience fee to electronically file documents.
+- (a) Texas.gov is a project of the Department of Information Resources Board, a state entity charged with establishing a common electronic infrastructure through which state agencies and local governments may electronically send and receive documents and required payments. - (b) To become registered to electronically file documents, filers must follow registration procedures outlined by Texas.gov.
+The procedure can be accessed from Texas.gov's website at www.Texas.gov - (c) Filers do not electronically file documents directly with the county clerk.
+Rather, filers indirectly file a document with the county clerk by electronically transmitting the document to an electronic filing service provider (EFSP) which then electronically transmits the document to Texas.gov which then electronically transmits the document to the county clerk.
+A filer filing or serving a document must have a valid account with an EFSP and with Texas.gov - (d) Consistent with standards promulgated by the Judicial Committee on Information Technology (JCIT), Texas.gov will specify the permissible formats for documents that will be electronically filed and electronically served. - (e) Filers who electronically file documents will pay regular filing fees to the Clerk indirectly through Texas.gov by a method set forth by Texas.gov. - (f) An EFSP may charge filers a convenience fee to electronically file documents.
+This fee will be in addition to regular filing fees. - (g) Texas.gov will charge filers a convenience fee to electronically file documents.
+This fee will be in addition to regular filing fees and will be in an amount not to exceed the amount approved by the Department of Information Resources Board. - (h) The Clerk may charge filers a convenience fee to electronically file documents.
 This fee will be in addition to regular filing fees, credit card fees, or other fees.